insilica/gdc-spark-gitbook/1_gdc/3_gdc-spark.md

 4. Second Pass
   1. Record value of each cde in each xml file
 ```
+<center style="color:#800000">CaseClinicalTransformer recipe</center>
-The transformer handles nested CDEs by prepending the nested node name ("stage_event" in the above example).
+The transformer handles nested CDEs by prepending the nested node name and recording an array of values.
+In the above example the recorded column name is "stage_event_3203222" with value ["Stage I"] if there are no siblings.

 [^gdc_access]: https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools.
 [^facet_search]: https://gdc-api.nci.nih.gov/files?facets=cases.project.disease_type&pretty=true shows disease_types